Poor and desperate, Syrian refugees beg on Yemen's streets

 UNHCR says there are about 900 registered Syrian refugees in Yemen, the bulk of whom have arrived this year, and settled in the capital Sanaa, followed by the southern hub of Aden.

-Geddo says there may be as many as 1,600 unregistered refugees, according to a rough estimate compiled by an international non-governmental organization.
+Geddo says there may be as many as 1,600 unregistered refugees, according to a rough estimate compiled by an international non-governmental organisation.

 “There is a fear of insecurity.
-When people are traumatized they may well fear that if the government found out that they went to another country they may be persecuted,” he said.
+When people are traumatised they may well fear that if the government found out that they went to another country they may be persecuted,” he said.

-Geddo said UNHCR was planning a program to encourage unregistered refugees to come forward and seek assistance.
+Geddo said UNHCR was planning a programme to encourage unregistered refugees to come forward and seek assistance.

 The agency can provide identification letters, blankets, kitchen utensils and cash assistance for the most vulnerable, as well as help admitting their children to schools in Yemen.